-As the holiday shopping season draws near, it’s important to “amp up” marketing efforts.
-Let’s check out a few holiday promotional tactics small businesses can implement and subsequently increase brand recognition while ensuring customer loyalty.
+As the holiday shopping season draws near, it’s important to “amp up” your marketing efforts and take advantage of the big crowds.
+Here are five holiday promotional tactics small businesses can implement to increase brand recognition and ensure customer satisfaction and loyalty.

 A straightforward option, email assorted blasts to opted-in customers about deals, sales and other promotions, and create holiday messages discussing new promo codes or other exclusive, limited-time offers.
 Existing customer discounts and free gift cards with purchase are generally the most successful email blast options, as they build brand loyalty and referrals in addition to increasing sales.
 Find an appealing holiday template, add the right information, and go from there.

-Whatever you “put out there” for your customers should engage them--don’t simply go for the boring sales pitch.
-Place attention-grabbing content on social media channels, blogs, press releases, articles, videos...think funny holiday clips, last-minute tips, guides on using your products, fun and helpful newsletters, and more.
-Information on day-before-Christmas ordering is another great content marketing method.
+Whatever you “put out there” for your customers should be engaging — don’t simply go for a boring sales pitch.
+Place attention-grabbing content on social media channels, blogs, press releases, articles, and videos.
+Think funny holiday clips, last-minute tips, guides about how to use your products, or fun newsletters.
+Information on last-minute ordering is another great content marketing method during the holidays.

 Social media is a viable option for promoting your brand and products.
 Pinterest, Instagram, Twitter and Facebook all provide real-time access to customers and their online communities, with social media marketing even more essential during the holiday season.
 Upload holiday-themed images to your accounts, such as product shots in holiday settings or stores/offices decorated for the season.
 Provide regular updates on holiday promotions, sales, return policies and shipping cut-off dates, but don’t forget to add fun seasonal facts and similar information as well.
 Promoting gift card opportunities with links back to official websites is another option.